RittgerLabGroup/SPIRES_2025_0_1/doc/user_guideSpiresV202501/run_historic_step.md

 bash/submitHistoric.sh -B $bigRegionId -C $confOfMonthId $optionForWaterYearDateString -E $thisEnvironment $optionForEndYear -s $scriptId $optionForLagTimeBetweenSubmissionOfYears
 ```

-In both cases, the same commands should be used for the first waterYear, by adapting `optionForWaterYearDateString=2000-09-30-4` for the Northern Hemisphere, and `optionForWaterYearDateString=2000-03-31-3` for the Southern Hemisphere.
+For the Northern Hemsisphere the command above will generate background reflectance .mat files for water year 2001 using reflectance data of the months August and September of 2000.
+The background reflectance .mat file name will contain the the string '2001'.
+If the user does not wish to generate each year sequentially the background reflectance for the water year of interest can be generated by modifying the `optionForEndYear` string in the steps `mod09gaI` first water year only, `spiInges`, and `spiBackg`.

+Generation of background reflectance files has not yet been tested for the Southern Hemisphere.

 **Step `spiInver`**.
 Crucially, before submitting this step, the user MUST have monitored the outcome of the previous step `mod09ga` and `spiBackg`, as indicated [above](#run-as-a-beginner).
 This duty is to be carried out for each step.